IlliniHyperloopComputing/Pod/CentralComputing/README.md

   * One thread per `SourceManager`

 A `SourceManager` is a sensor, such as ADC, I2C, CANBus, or PRU. `SourceManagerBase.hpp` is a parent class for all of the SourceManagers, since they all share most of the same functionality: `initialize_source()` open device; `refresh()` get new data; `stop_source()` close device.
 These are all threads, with a configurable sleep time between each `refresh()`.

-`SourceManager.cpp` and `SourceManager.hpp` are used to create global singleton classes of each SourceManager, such that pointers or refernces did not need to be passed around.
+`SourceManager.cpp` and `SourceManager.hpp` are used to create global singleton classes of each SourceManager, such that pointers or references did not need to be passed around.

 `Configurator.cpp` is a simple dictionary that stores configurable values, which will load by default from `defaultConfig.txt`.

 `Brakes.cpp` and `Motor.cpp` serve to be wrappers for the underlying brake/ motor interface.

 # Overview of testing structure
+Google Test is used to facilitate testing.
+Testing is enabled by a compile-time flag, which will run the tests defined in the `tests/` folder.

+`PodTest.cpp` defines the setup and teardown code for many of the tests.

+`Simulator.cpp` defines a basestation that send commands to the Pod via TCP, and has several hooks to appropriatly test motor/ brake control.

+The test environment can easily access all of the global pod structures to verify proper operation.

+`Events.cpp` are used as a sychronization primative to prevent race conditions.
+For example, when the Simulator sends a TCP command, the event must fire before the test checks a condition.

 # Building the project using the Makefile